SouthState (SSB)

 10. Return on Equity

-Over the last five years, SouthState has averaged an ROE of 9.4%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows SouthState has a decent competitive moat.
+Over the last five years, SouthState has averaged an ROE of 9.6%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.
+We’re optimistic SouthState can turn the ship around given its success in other measures of financial health.

 12. Is Now The Time To Buy SouthState?

-SouthState possesses a number of positive attributes.
+We think SouthState is a solid business.
 First off, its revenue growth was exceptional over the last five years.
 And while its projected EPS for the next year is lacking, its net interest income growth was exceptional over the last five years.
 On top of that, its improving efficiency ratio shows the business has become more productive.

 SouthState’s P/B ratio based on the next 12 months is 1x.
 Looking at the banking landscape right now, SouthState trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+If you trust the business and its direction, this is an ideal time to buy.